dashpradeep99/docker-complete-tutorial/9-cicd-with-docker.md

-# Lab 9: Continuous Integrationn and Continious Delivery(CICD) with Docker, GitHub, and Jenkins
+# Lab 9: Continuous Integration and Continious Delivery(CICD) with Docker, GitHub, and Jenkins

 > **Difficulty**: Advanced